-PL Travers also had a clause that she will have some creative say in the script.
+PL Travers also had a clause that she would have some creative say in the script.

-Disney will regret the day he agreed to that clause.
+Disney would regret the day he agreed to that clause.

 The story goes that Pamela Travers approached Walt Disney himself after the premiere, demanding him to re-edit the film and remove the animation sequences.